 Before you continue

-Note that these steps part from the fact that you would already have:
+These steps assume that you already have:

-1.Defined a given process in Bizagi.
+1.Defined a process in Bizagi.

 For information on Bizagi basics, about how to implement processes with Bizagi Studio, refer to: